Membership FAQ/Policy

 Refunds

 We do not refund fees once enrolled and paid for classes for a term, and the term has commenced.
-At the conclusion of each term, if parents wish to withdraw their child from enrolment, they must notify staff in writing via email.
-If a parent waits until the new term has started, any fees paid towards the term will not be refunded.
+At the conclusion of each term, by week 8 is preferable, if parents wish to withdraw their child from enrolment, they must notify staff in writing via email.
+If a parent waits until the new term has started, any fees for that term will be charged.
 We will try to move the participant to another class where possible if something changes, but this cannot be guaranteed.

-We require a fee bond from each participant to secure their spot from term to term, however this will be refunded if the parent notifies us in writing at the end of the term, of the intent to cease enrolment in the following term.
-If notice is not received at the end of term, the fee bond will not be refunded.
+We require fees to be paid upfront or can opt into the fortnightly payment plan.
+We require all parents to provide a credit card in the system to ensure that fees are paid.
+If a family does not wish to provide a credit card, a fee bond from each participant to secure their spot from term to term.
+Please note this will be refunded if the parent notifies us in writing at the end of the term of the intent to cease enrolment in the following term.
+NB: If notice is not received at the end of term, of the intent to cease enrolment, the fee bond will not be refunded.